Nabie/object-oriented-programming-in-R/chapters/02_Classes_and_generic_functions.md

   theme(legend.position = "bottom")
 ```

-Only for very short stacks would the vector implementation be preferable — the quadratic versus linear running time kicks in for very small $n$ — but in general different implementations will be preferable for different usages, and by writing code that is polymorphic we make sure that we can change the implementation of a data structure without having to change the algorithms using it.
+Only for very short stacks would the vector implementation be preferable---the quadratic versus linear running time kicks in for very small $n$---but in general, different implementations will be preferred for different usages.
+By writing code that is polymorphic, we make sure that we can change the implementation of a data structure without having to modify the algorithms using it.

 ## Designing interfaces

 It is not just generic functions that are polymorphic.
-Any function that manipulate data only through generic functions is also polymorphic.
+Any function that manipulates data only through generic functions is also polymorphic.
 The reversal function we implemented using a stack takes the empty stack as an argument, and this empty stack determines which actual stack implementation we use.
-Nowhere in the function do we refer to any details of an actual implementation.
-If we had, instead, created an empty stack inside this function then, despite otherwise only accessing the implementation through the generic functions interface, the function would be bound to a single implementation.
+Nowhere in the function do we refer to any details of a real implementation.
+If we had, instead, created an empty stack inside this function then, despite otherwise only accessing the implementation through the interface of the generic functions, the function would be bound to a single implementation.

-To get the most out of polymorphism you will want to design your functions to be as polymorphic as possible.
+To get the most out of polymorphism, you will want to design your functions to be as polymorphic as possible.
 This requires two things:

 1. Don’t refer to concrete implementations unless you really have to.
 2. Any time you *do* have to refer to implementation details of a concrete type, do so through a generic function.

 The reversal function is polymorphic because it doesn’t refer to any concrete implementation.
-The choice of which concrete stack to use is determined by a parameter, and the operations it does on the concrete stack all goes through generic functions.
+The choice of which concrete stack to use is determined by a parameter, and the operations it performs on the specific stack implementation all goes through generic functions.

 It can be very tempting to break these rules in the heat of programming.
 Using a parameter to determine data structures in an algorithm isn’t that difficult to do, but if you are writing an algorithm that uses several different data structures you might not want to have all the different concrete implementations as parameters.
-You really aught to do it, though.
+You really ought to do it, though.
 Just write a function that wraps the algorithm and provides implementations if you don’t want to remember all the concrete data structures where the algorithm is needed.
 That way you get the best of both worlds.

 More often, you will want to access the details of a concrete implementation.
 Imagine, for example, that you want to pop elements until you see a specific one, but *only* if that element is on the stack.
 If we are used to working with the vector implementation of the stack, then it would be natural to write a function like this: